Health-Informatics-UoN/rcc-monitor/README.md

 We use Keycloak for authentication, and the service runs as part of the `docker-compose`.

-When setting up a new environment, you need to import the Keycloak realm, found in `keycloak/keycloak-realm.json`.
-This realm contains a client application for the Nextjs client currently.
+When setting up a new environment, you need to import the Keycloak realm, found in `keycloak/nuh-dev.json`.
+This realm contains the client applications for backend and frontend, and custom roles.

 ## 📁 Repository contents